Membox: Weaving Topic Continuity into Long-Range Memory for LLM Agents: Method

 Let $\mathcal{T} = \{ T_1, T_2, \dots, T_q \}$ denote the set of existing traces, and $E^{(T_i)}$ the events stored in trace $T_i$.

-\paragraph{Trace Initialization (if $\mathcal{T}=\varnothing$).} If there are no existing traces, we pass $E^{(new)}$ to an LLM with the initialization prompt $P_{\mathrm{init}}$, clustering the events into one or more new traces:
+\paragraph{Trace Initialization (if $\mathcal{T}=\varnothing$).} If there are no existing traces, we pass $E^{(new)}$ to an LLM with the initialization prompt $P_{\mathrm{init}}$ (Appendix Table~\ref{tab:choose_prompt}), clustering the events into one or more new traces:

-This establishes initial timelines for subsequent macro‑topic linking.
+This establishes initial macro-topic traces for subsequent linking.

-\paragraph{Event-to-Trace Voting.} For each event \(e_k \in E^{(new)}\), we locate the trace containing the most semantically similar stored event:
+\paragraph{Event-to-Trace Voting.} For each event \(e_k \in E^{(new)}\), we first identify the trace containing the most semantically similar stored event:

 where $\mathrm{sim}(\cdot,\cdot)$ is cosine similarity in embedding space.
+Each event therefore contributes one nearest trace as a vote.
+Taking the union of these votes yields a compact candidate trace set,

-This step can be viewed as each event “voting” for the trace it best matches, producing a set of candidate traces for LLM verification. \paragraph{LLM Batch Verification.} For each distinct candidate trace $T^*$ derived above, we pass both (a) the trace’s existing events $E^{(T^*)}$ and (b) the full set of events in the current box $E^{(new)}$ to the LLM with the verification prompt $P_{\mathrm{verify}}$.
-The LLM jointly considers topic context and event semantics to decide which events from $E^{(new)}$ should be appended to $T^*$.
+which limits LLM verification to traces that are locally supported by at least one event. \paragraph{LLM Batch Verification.} For each candidate trace $T_i \in \mathcal{C}(B_{new})$, we pass both (a) the trace's existing events $E^{(T_i)}$ and (b) the full set of events in the current box $E^{(new)}$ to the LLM with the verification prompt $P_{\mathrm{verify}}$ (Appendix Table~\ref{tab:relation_pruning}).
+The LLM jointly considers topic context and event semantics to decide which events from $E^{(new)}$ should be appended to $T_i$.
+Thus, although each event selects only one trace during candidate generation, verification compares every new event with every trace in the candidate set; an event may be accepted into multiple traces when it fits multiple macro-topic continuities.
 This batch decision process allows cross‑event reasoning within the same box, capturing cases where related events reinforce each other’s topical fit.

 \paragraph{Secondary Trace Initialization.} Events from $E^{(new)}$ not accepted into any existing traces form $E_{\mathrm{unlinked}}$.
 If $E_{\mathrm{unlinked}} \neq \varnothing$, they are re‑passed to $P_{\mathrm{init}}$ to form new traces.